 Your Baby’s Growth During Pregnancy – Week 39

 - At this stage, the baby’s brain is still developing rapidly.
-This rate of brain development will continue for the initial three years.
+This rate of brain development will continue for the first three years after birth.

-- The baby will also have accumulated sufficient body fat which will help him/her remain warm after birth.
+- The baby will also have accumulated sufficient body fat which will help it remain warm after birth.

 - The baby also grows new skin as the outer layers of the skin begin to shed.

-39 weeks pregnant baby size will be around 3.1 to 3.6 Kgs and the length of the baby from head to toe will be around 19 inches to 21 inches.
+When you are 39 weeks pregnant, the baby’s size will be around 3.1 to 3.6 kg, and the length of the baby from head to toe will be around 19 inches to 21 inches.

 Common Body Changes